alzintani/termux-notify/README.md

 # termux-notify
-Send informations to Android notification center.
+Send informations from your project to Android notification center.